localstack/localstack/README.md

 LocalStack supports a growing number of AWS services, like AWS Lambda, S3, Dynamodb, Kinesis, SQS, SNS, and **many** more!
 The [**Pro version** of LocalStack](https://localstack.cloud/pricing) supports additional APIs and advanced features.
 You can find a comprehensive list of supported APIs on our [☑️ Feature Coverage](doc/feature_coverage.md) page.

 LocalStack also provides additional features to make your life as a cloud developer easier!
-Check out LocalStack's [Cloud Developer Tools](doc/cloud-developer-tools/README.md).
+Check out LocalStack's [Cloud Developer Tools](https://docs.localstack.cloud/tools/) for more information.

 ## Requirements